No Mother Should Have To Bury A Child

 There’s just no damn doubt about it comrades, in this life there will be a whole series of devastating losses.
 To use the cliché “shit happens,” and for many people it hits the fan big time, regularly.

-Speaking to a very dear friend who lost her husband, my oldest pal, to cancer, during the covid lock down in the UK late last year.
-I asked her how my old friend’s mother was doing in her grief?
-She observed that his mother, now in her 90s, was of the stoic generation and that she was coping well, all things considered.
+Speaking to a very dear friend a while ago who lost her husband, my oldest pal, to cancer, I asked her how my old friend’s mother was doing in her grief?
+She observed that his mother, then in her 90s, was of the stoic generation and that she was coping well, all things considered.

-One of my favorite quotes from the oft quoted Sufi mystic Rumi, is,
+One of my favorite quotes from the oft quoted mystic Kahlil Gibran is:

 In the hit Broadway play, The Last Days of Judas Iscariot, the American playwright Stephen Adly Guirgis trots out this cherished line, “No parent should have to bury a child.
 No mother should have to bury a son.”1 This is the nightmare suffering scenario that lurks amongst the deepest fears of any parent.
 Obviously, most folks would rather face anything other than that.